-All absences must be reported to the V.A. in accordance with the law, whether the absence is because of illness or for some other good reason.
-Unauthorized absences will be charged against the veteran who absents himself from class for any reason other than death in the family.
+ATTENDANCE: Regular class attendance is required of veterans on the same basis as that of other students.
+A certificate of attendance will be sent to veterans each month that he must complete and have signed by the College Advisor to veterans.
+All absences must be reported on this certificate in accordance with the law, whether the absence is because of illness or for some other reason.
 PROGRESS IN TRAINING: Veterans are expected to make satisfactory progress in their courses, and when they fail to do so, their training is interrupted.
 The Veterans Administration will be given prompt notice of action.